guirgouveia/stack.io-assignment/README.md

 This is a candidate assessment assignment from [Stack.io](https://www.stack.io).
 A consulting firm focused in DevOps.

+All the commands and scripts were tested using my personal Docker registry, so you may need to change or leave the registry address blank in the following files:

+- `kubernetes/app.yaml`
+- `linux/automation.sh`
+- `linux/script.yaml`
+- `dockerize/.env`

+Furthermore, the Kubernetes templates are using the image from my personal Docker registry, so you may need to change the image address in the `kubernetes/app.yaml` and `linux/script.yaml` files.

 You can find documentation for the implementation of each task at [docs](https://github.com/guirgouveia/stack.io-assignment/tree/main/docs):

 - [Task 1: Dockerize](github.com/guirgouveia/stack.io-assignment/tree/main/docs/task-1-dockerize.md)